 How to arrange contact with our Environmental Health team

-The Council encourages you to seek feedback and request further advice at an early stage.
+We encourage you to seek feedback and request further advice at an early stage.

 By phone or email